NASCAR driver Kyle Busch dies aged 41 after hospitalization; cause later revealed as sepsis

 Details reported by only one source:

-- Busch’s foundation, the Samantha and Kyle Busch Bundle of Joy Fund, received donations in his memory, including $18.08 (a reference to his No. 18 and No. 8 cars).
+- Busch’s fertility treatment foundation (Samantha and Kyle Busch Bundle of Joy Fund) received donations with messages referencing his No. 18/No. 8 cars.

 Source Articles